 5. Zety

-On the other hand, Zety offers the ability to add extra sections to your CV, such as hobbies and interests and language skills, so you can build a traditional UK CV.
+On the other hand, Zety allows you to add extra sections to your CV, such as hobbies and interests and language skills, so you can present yourself as a more well-rounded job candidate.

 Here’s how to use Zety: